Mid Market Rent is a scheme to help working households on modest incomes to access high quality affordable rented accommodation.

 - £37,300 in the case of other households comprising of more than one adult in Perth.

 - £28,000 in the case of single person households in Dundee, Perth & Angus

 - £36,000 in the case of other households comprising of more than one adult in Dundee and Angus.

 Income levels will be updated and reviewed on a regular basis

 For information on our Mid Market Rent properties in Aberdeen please contact our agent Osprey Initiatives Ltd through their website openingnewdoors.co.uk, by phoning 01224 548008 or by emailing email@example.com.

 What type of agreement will I have?

 You will be issued with a Private Residential Tenancy, which is similar to the tenancy agreement provided for private rented housing.
-The agreement will be provided by Hillcrest Enterprises which is a subsidiary of Hillcrest Housing Association.
+The agreement will be provided by Hillcrest Enterprises which is a subsidiary of Hillcrest Homes.

 The Private Housing (Tenancies) (Scotland) Act 2016 commenced on 1 December 2017 and introduced the new private residential tenancy.
 The new tenancy gives tenants improved security and stability.
 The tenancy is open-ended unlike short assured tenancies which had a minimum fixed term of six months.